Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager

-In the lightcurves made from the data after bunchclean and removing gross noisy pixels, strong temporary features lasting upto a few hundred milliseconds are observed (see Fig. \ref{fig:GRB_zoom}).
-By making detector plane histograms (DPHs) of the events that create these features, it is seen that these events cluster in some parts of the detector plane rather selectively.
+In the light curves made from the data after the procedure described above, strong temporary features, on a time scale of hundred milliseconds, are observed.
+To investigate this further, we examine the detector plane histograms (DPHs) of the events that create these features.
+DPH, for a given length of time, is created by adding together all counts registered in a pixel and showing all pixels in a geometric plane, with appropriate colour coding for the number of events.
+DPH created for a full observation is used to identify noisy pixels and a series of DPH, created every 100 $\mu$s, shown as a movie (such a movie can be seen in the CZTI website \footnote{\url{astrosat.iucaa.in/czti/images/CZTI_Crab_5s.mpg}}, which highlights the impact of cosmic rays in CZTI data.
+The DPH created for 100 ms, when a spike in the light curve is observed (see for example Figure A4 in the Appendix), shows that the excess events cluster in some parts of the detector plane rather selectively.